Lord Field?

 1974

-Lord Field’s eldest daughter June, marries Polish Count Komorowski, a WWII intelligence officer, and becomes Countess Komorowski.
+Lord Field’s eldest daughter, June, married Polish Count Komorowski, a former WWII intelligence officer, thereby becoming Countess Komorowski.

 1988

-Lord Leslie Charles Field died while in tax exile on the Isle of Man.
-His estate was divided among his children—excluding the estranged eldest son, Leslie Robert Field.
-However, as the hereditary barony could only pass to the first-born son, Leslie Robert became the 21st Baron of Fielden.
+Lord Leslie Charles Field died while living in tax exile on the Isle of Man.
+His estate was divided among his children, excluding his estranged eldest son, Leslie Robert Field.
+Nevertheless, as hereditary succession could only pass to the first-born son, Leslie Robert inherited the title and became the 21st Baron of Fielden.

 2017

-Following his death, the title passed to his son, Leslie John Field (me) who became the 22nd Baron of Fielden.
+On Leslie Robert’s death, the title passed to me, Leslie John Field—making me the 22nd Baron of Fielden.

 Thats interesting but wheres the proof?

-To be eligible for a genuine hereditary title to appear on official documents, a series of stringent checks must be satisfied:
+To qualify for a genuine hereditary title to appear on passports or other legal records, three strict conditions must be met:

-• Your family must possess a registered patent of nobility or baron by tenure (pre 1660) recorded with English Heritage.
+- Registered Title — The family must hold a registered patent of nobility or barony by tenure (pre-1660) recorded with English Heritage.

-Only once all three conditions are thoroughly documented and authenticated by the British Government can your title be formally recognised on legal identification.
+Only when all three are evidenced and authenticated can the British Government formally recognise a hereditary title on legal identification.

 Heres mine.

-Most people don’t believe it — they assume I’ve bought the title online and that it’s all made up.
-To make things worse, my father was disowned and cut off from the family fortune, so I grew up working-class.
-I certainly don’t look or sound like people expect a “Lord” to be -so I find myself explaining the story all the time.
+Most people don’t believe it anyway — they assume I bought the title online and that it’s just made up.
+To complicate things further, my father was disowned and cut off from the family fortune, so I grew up working-class.
+I certainly don’t look or sound like what people expect a “Lord” to be, which means I’m constantly explaining the story.

-People do treat you differently, but not in a good way.
+When People find out its real they treat you differently, rarely in a positive way.